...

 The 6 animal habitats for kindergarten: features and common animals found in them.

-Savannah & Grasslands habitats
+Firstly, Savannah & grassland habitats

 Turn this sorting activity: animal habitats for kindergarten into a game.